3IE/SwiftStarter/README.md

 ## Documentation

-Use <a href="https://github.com/onevcat/VVDocumenter-Xcode">VVDocumenter-Xcode</a> to generate your methods documentation by simply typing `///` above them
+Use the shortcut (⌥ Option + ⌘ Command + /) in Xcode 8 to add documentation to your code.